yanzhangcun/yanzhangcun.github.io/_posts/2023-09-11-Learn-english.md

 ---
 layout:     post
-title:      How to improve your English
+title:      How to improve your English and writing
 subtitle:   some way for imporving english
 date:       2023-09-12
 author:     zhangcun yan